volatilityfoundation/volatility3/doc/source/basics.rst

 -------------

-Most compiled programs know of their own templates, and define the structure (and location within the program) of these templates as a :py:class:`~volatility.framework.interfaces.symbols.Symbol`.
-A :py:class:`~volatility.framework.interfaces.symbols.Symbol` is often an address and a template and can be used to refer to either independently.
+Most compiled programs know of their own templates, and define the structure (and location within the program) of these templates as a `Symbol` (:py:class:`~volatility.framework.interfaces.symbols.SymbolInterface`).
+A `Symbol` is often an address and a template and can be used to refer to either independently.
 Lookup tables of these symbols are often produced as debugging information alongside the compilation of the program.
 Volatility 3 provides access to these through a :py:class:`~volatility.framework.symbols.SymbolTable` (:py:class:`~volatility.framework.interfaces.symbols.SymbolTableInterface`)